nina-mizrahi/rnn-human-learning-thesis/README.md

 - `NMizrahiPoster.pdf`: A one-page visual summary of the experiment, methods, and key findings.
 - `thesis/`: Full thesis PDF for academic context.

-> 📌 All notebooks were originally developed in a single file and later split into modular parts for ease of navigation.
-For best results, follow the order listed above.

-> 🔁 All notebooks were re-run for GitHub upload and may show minor differences in results compared to the thesis and poster due to retraining variance.
+>  All notebooks were re-run for GitHub upload and may show minor differences in results compared to the thesis and poster due to retraining variance.

 ---

-## 📈 Key Results
+## Key Results

 - A single-layer LSTM model outperformed dense control networks, achieving ~69% validation accuracy.
 - Temporal structure was more important than depth or non-linearity for modeling behavior.